82 W. Main Street Northborough, MA 01532

 We can provide fluoride treatments and place sealants, when necessary, to help protect teeth.
 In between your child’s visits, parents can do many things to ensure the health of their children’s teeth:

-• Brushing teeth twice a day with fluoride toothpaste (over age 2)
+• Brush their teeth twice a day with fluoride toothpaste (over age 2)

-• Following recommended guidelines for nursing, bottle, and sippy cup use
+• Follow recommended guidelines for nursing, bottle, and sippy cup use

-Our staff will take the time to educate the child and the parents about the importance of at-home care and other important topics such as thumb sucking, orthodontics, and wisdom teeth.
+Our staff will take the time to educate the child and the parents about at-home care and other topics such as thumb sucking, orthodontics, and wisdom teeth.

 Quality, Long-Term Care